FrostyOS-dev/FrostyOS-old/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-## Latest Changes - 08/07/2023
+## Latest Changes - 09/07/2023

-- Completely redid GDT code
+- Added system segment support to GDT
-- Moved GDT code out of unnecessary folder
+- Implemented simple TSS

 ## Resources used